An Anangu Elder on What Tourists Don't Understand About Uluru

 Can you explain Tjukurpa in a way visitors can understand?

-The marks on Uluru — every groove, every cave, every stain — they're chapters.
+Every groove, cave, and stain on Uluru is a chapter.
 The vertical lines on the south face were made by Liru, the poisonous snake people, during a great battle.
-The round caves on the northwest are where Mala people sheltered.
-I can't tell you all the stories — some are restricted to initiated people only.
-But the ones I can share, I share every day on guided walks.
+The round caves on the northwest are where the Mala people sheltered.
+Some stories stay restricted to initiated people only; the ones Barbara can share, she shares every day on guided walks.
+You have your Bible, your Quran, your Torah.
+Here, the land is the text — the stories written on the rock itself.

 How do you feel about the climbing ban?